-Started in the 1970s with an eye towards producing exceptional Napa Valley cabernet sauvignon, Silver Oak maintains its extraordinary cab focus over 40 years later.
+Started in the 1970s with an eye toward producing exceptional Napa Valley cabernet sauvignon, Silver Oak maintains its extraordinary cab focus over 40 years later.
 Today, they showcase premium cabernet sauvignon from both the Napa Valley and Sonoma's Alexander Valley.

 The elegant influence of American oak plays a critical role in the style and structure of Silver Oak's wine as the final blends are crafted prior to barrel aging.
 Silver Oak's reasonably priced tours and tastings are offered at Napa's Oakville winery.
 They will likely open a second tasting room at the Alexander Valley winery upon completion.

 07 of 08